 This report concludes that book lending and ownership programs have positive behavioral, educational, and psychological outcomes for children.

 How Reading Books Fosters Language Development around the World

 Authors: David K. Dickinson, Julie A. Griffith, Roberta Michnick Golinkoff, and Kathy Hirsh-Pasek

 This article examines research on the connections between language development and reading proficiency later in life and glo interventions for encouraging parents to read to their young children.

 Authors: Lume Institute, commissioned by Jumpstart (2009)

-This report presents an overview of children's early literacy development, explains the early literacy skills gap typically found between children from low-income and middle- or high-income families, and illustrates the role that early interventions (like providing books) can have in reducing the gap.
+This report addresses children's early literacy development, the early literacy skills gap among varying socio-economic statuses, and how early interventions (like providing books) can reduce the gap.